 - Coaching sessions

 - Social media strategy sessions

 - Social media graphics

 12: Hire a team/ Outsourcing

 However, hiring a full in-house team comes with a cost and thus may not be a smart move when you are starting off.
-A better alternative is to find freelancers who you will be able to outsource work from and pay them per projects.
+A better alternative is to find freelancers who you can outsource work and pay them per project.

 What do you think of these steps to starting your own social media consulting business?
 Let us know in the comments section below